delano/attic/README.md

-# Attic - v0.6-RC1 (2021-07-01)
+# Attic - v1.0-RC1 (2023-04-19)

-A place to hide private instance variables in your Ruby objects.
+A place to hide private instance variables in your Ruby objects: in the attic.

 ## Example